 - There are four hot corners you can set up.

 - Click on the drop-down menu beside each hot corner and select the action you want it to perform.

 For example, you can choose to view all open windows by moving the cursor to the bottom right corner.
 Additionally, you can even set up a custom command to be triggered with hot corners.
 Thanks to the custom command option, you can practically set it to trigger whatever you want.
 Of course, you would need to know the commands to get started.
 Therefore, if you’ve just switched to Linux, we’d suggest staying away from the custom command option.

 Although, as an example, you can use the following command to quickly lock the device running Elementary OS.

 - Enter the command given below in the Custom Command field within the Hot Corners settings.

 - dm-tool lock

 Once you enter the command, if you move your cursor to the selected hot corner, it will automatically take you to the lockscreen.
 Hence, you will have to enter your password to resume your work.
 It’s also worth noting that this command should not end the session.
 Thus you can pick up from where you left off.
 Moreover, there are a bunch of support pages for the Linux community.
-Hence, a quick search will bring up many custom commands that you can make use of in the hot corners option in Elementary OS.
+Hence, a quick search will bring up many custom commands for Ubuntu that you can make use of in the hot corners option in Elementary OS.